duckietown/docs-brown/book/doc-sky/10-introduction/10-assignment.md

 *Write the answers to these questions in the corresponding sections in `answers.txt`*

-1. What class of airspace is the area around the CIT?
+1. What procedures should you follow when flying your drone outside the CIT?
 (You might find it easiest to use the [B4UFLY Smartphone App](https://www.faa.gov/uas/where_to_fly/b4ufly/).

 2. What is the closest airport to the CIT?
 Hint: Make sure to check for heliports as well.

-3. Is it okay to fly your drone outside the CIT?
-Why or why not?

-4. What are some risks of drone flight?
+3. What are some risks of drone flight?
 How could people get hurt with the robot?

 ## Case Study (20 points)